Court documents reveal names of powerful men allegedly linked to Jeffrey Epstein

 While Epstein and Maxwell alone faced criminal charges, the scandal has had widespread repercussions.

--In 2019, then-U.S. Labor Secretary Alexander Acosta, appointed by President Donald Trump, abruptly resigned.
+- In 2019, then-U.S. Labor Secretary Alexander Acosta, appointed by Trump, abruptly resigned.
 According to the Justice Department, Acosta played a "pivotal" role while working as a U.S. attorney in 2008, negotiating a deal for Epstein that helped him avoid federal federal sex-trafficking charges.
 Acosta denied any wrongdoing.
 A DOJ probe later concluded that Acosta used "poor judgment" in the case.

--In November 2021, Jes Straley, then head of U.K.-based Barclays Bank, resigned after it was revealed he maintained close ties to Epstein after Epstein's 2008 conviction for sex crimes.
-In a May 2023 report, British officials concluded Straley acted "recklessly and with a lack of integrity" while misleading regulators about his friendship with Epstein.
-Straley has denied any wrongdoing.
+- In November 2021, Jes Staley, then head of U.K.-based Barclays Bank, resigned after it was revealed he maintained close ties to Epstein after Epstein's 2008 conviction for sex crimes.
+In a May 2023 report, British officials concluded Staley acted "recklessly and with a lack of integrity" while misleading regulators about his friendship with Epstein.
+Staley has denied any wrongdoing.

 NPR's David Gura and Ximena Bustillo contributed to this story.